Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

 Single at once
 ~~~~~~~~~~~~~~
-The ``insert`` method is used to insert a single record in the table.
+The :py:meth:`.Table.insert` method is used to insert a single record in the table.
 Returns inserted record.

 Parameters: